cashapp/paparazzi/README.md

 Paparazzi
 ========

-An Android library to snapshot test your views or composables without a physical device or emulator.
+An Android library to render your application screens without a physical device or emulator.

 ```kotlin
 class LaunchViewTest {